Pacific Blackout

 Pacific Blackout is a 1941 American mystery thriller film directed by Ralph Murphy and starring Robert Preston, Eva Gabor and Martha O'Driscoll.
 It was produced and distributed by Paramount Pictures.

 Plot

-Inventor and engineer Robert Draper is unjustly found guilty for the murder of his partner.
-Just as he's sent to prison, the prison truck crashes in the midst of a civil defense blackout, propelling him into a search for the real killers who framed him.
+Inventor and engineer Robert Draper is unjustly convicted for the murder of his partner.
+Just as he is being sent to prison, the prison truck crashes in the midst of a civil defense blackout, propelling him into a search for the real killers who framed him.
 Czech-American screenwriter Franz Schulz was billed as Francis Spencer for the film.